The Gardens at Ballyvolane, 'The place of springing heifers'...

 Formal Gardens

 The formal gardens at Ballyvolane are on the south side of the house.
 Three tiered lawns extend southwards dissected by gravel paths lined with flowering magnolia.
-The banks blossom with snowdrops, crocuses and daffodils earlier in the year while in May, bluebells begin to sprout from under the mighty copper beech behind the top lawn where croquet is played.
-The rockery sits west of the bottom lawn while all around magnificent flowering trees and shrubs enclose an idyllic space.
+The banks blossom with snowdrops, crocuses and daffodils earlier in the year while in May, bluebells sprout from under the mighty copper beech behind the croquet lawn.
+A little rockery sits west of the bottom lawn while all around magnificent flowering trees and shrubs enclose a truly idyllic space.

 The woodlands surrounding Ballyvolane provide ever changing and breathtaking scenes throughout the year.
 Just east of the north side of the house lies the rock, a small knoll, densely planted with native timbers reaching skywards for light, while at their base a path weaves through a carpet of bluebells from mid May.

-The ornamental lakes which adorn the parkland below the front of the house were originally dug by hand during the 19th century and were recently restored, deepened and landscaped to accommodate trout for fishing.
-Until the mid 1990's they had been hidden by dense undergrowth and submerged in silt.
+The ornamental ponds which adorn the parkland below the front of the house were originally dug by hand during the 19th century and were recently restored, deepened and landscaped.
+Until the mid 1990’s they had been hidden by dense undergrowth and submerged in silt.
 Though restoration is complete, replanting and regeneration is ongoing.

 Ballyvolane plays host to a wide variety of wildlife both native and domestic which provide a great distraction for little people and big kids alike.
-Some of our native species, such as the red squirrel, can sometimes be a little elusive but patience is well rewarded.
-Ballyvolane is still a working farm too and the cattle that graze the surrounding pastures are kept good company by a small herd of donkeys (Poquita, Carisma & Heloise).
-Various kinds or rare-breed pigs currently occupy the back haggard along with the large flock hens who lay eggs for the breakfast table and for baking.
+Some of our native species, such as the red squirrel or hedgehogs, can sometimes be a little elusive but patience is well rewarded.
+Ballyvolane is still a working farm too and the cattle that graze the surrounding pastures are kept good company by two much loved donkeys (Gin & Tonic).
+Various kinds or rare-breed pigs currently occupy the back haggard along with the large flock of Muscovy ducks and hens who lay eggs for the breakfast table and for baking.
 The spaniels and terriers are always bubbling with excitement, welcoming guests and begging to be taken for walks.
 Fan-tail doves occupy the aviary in the gardens.